Invasive Spotted Lanternfly Threatening Parts Of Pennsylvania Agriculture, Environment

 Cowper says Spotted Lanternflies have been spotted in 13 counties in Pennsylvania, mostly in Berks, Lehigh and Montgomery Counties.
 The advice he has is that if you see egg casings on trees in your yard, which look like a glob of mud or putty, go out and try to kill them.

-“You can literally just scrap them off,” said Cowper.
+“You can literally just scrape them off,” said Cowper.
 “They make a credit card size thing that you can use to peel them off.
 Heck, if you’re at home just use a butter knife, a putty knife, some implement around the house, and just scrape them off.
 If there are just a few, scrape them into a baggy of Isopropyl alcohol and that kills them immediately.”

 He also says you can just squish the casings.